Scalable Video Object Segmentation with Identification Mechanism: Related Work

-\textbf{Semi-supervised Video Object Segmentation.} Given one or more annotated frames (the first frame in general), semi-supervised VOS methods propagate the manual labeling to the entire video sequence.
-Traditional methods often solve an optimization problem with an energy defined over a graph structure~\cite{tradition1,tradition3,tradition2}.
-In recent years, VOS methods have been mainly developed based on deep neural networks (DNN), leading to better results.
+In the VOS field~\cite{chen2015video,wang2021survey,liang2023local}, semi-supervised/one-shot VOS algorithms$_{\!}$ track$_{\!}$ objects$_{\!}$ and propagate their first-frame annotations throughout the entire video.
+Traditional approaches typically involve solving an optimization problem using an energy$_{\!}$ function$_{\!}$ defined$_{\!}$ over$_{\!}$ a$_{\!}$ graph$_{\!}$ structure~\cite{tradition1,tradition3,tradition2}.
+In recent years, deep learning-based VOS methods utilizing deep neural networks have made significant strides and emerged as the dominant technique in the field.

-Early DNN methods rely on fine-tuning the networks at test time to make segmentation networks focus on a specific object.
-Among them, OSVOS~\cite{osvos} and MoNet~\cite{xiao2018monet} fine-tune pre-trained networks on the first-frame ground-truth at test time.
-OnAVOS~\cite{onavos} extends the first-frame fine-tuning by introducing an online adaptation mechanism.
-Following these approaches, MaskTrack~\cite{masktrack} and PReM~\cite{premvos} utilize optical flow to help propagate the segmentation mask from one frame to the next.
-Despite achieving promising results, the test-time fine-tuning restricts networks' efficiency.
+\textbf{Finetuning-based Methods.} To narrow the focus of convolutional segmentation networks onto a particular object, finetuning-based methods rely on fine-tuning the networks on the initial frame during test time.
+Among these methods, OSVOS~\cite{osvos} and MoNet~\cite{xiao2018monet} fine-tune pre-trained networks on the first-frame ground-truth while onAVOS~\cite{onavos} extends the first-frame fine-tuning by introducing an online adaptation mechanism that involves fine-tuning networks with high-confidence predictions during inference online.
+MaskTrack~\cite{masktrack} uses optical flow to propagate the segmentation mask from one frame to the next while PReMVOS~\cite{premvos} merges four different neural networks using extensive fine-tuning and a merging algorithm.
+These methods show promising results even though the fine-tuning process seriously slows down all of them during inference.